Sample IACUC Protocol

 Mouse EAE scoring – modified

-Score Clinical observations
+Score | Clinical observations |

-When held by the base of tail, tail is somewhat “hooked” and rigid, but tail makes complete rotations around the body axis (“helicopter”).
+0.0 | When held by the base of tail, tail is somewhat “hooked” and rigid, but tail makes complete rotations around the body axis (“helicopter”).
 Mouse is healthy.
-No signs of wobbling.
+No signs of wobbling. |

-Mouse appears normal but tail is “hooked” and rigid.
+0.5 | Mouse appears normal but tail is “hooked” and rigid.
 Tail does not make complete rotations around the body axis (“helicopter”).
 Mouse is healthy.
-No signs of wobbling.
+No signs of wobbling. |

-Mouse has poor movement in the hind legs (as described for score 2.5 above), and has partial front leg paralysis evidenced by head held lower than normal and mouse's inability to right itself when placed on its side.
+3.0 | Mouse is found on its side (as described for score 3.5 above), but there is excessive hind leg movement.
+Mouse cannot walk. - OR - Mouse has a wobbly walk (as described for score 2.5 above), and is unable to take more than two steps without falling on its side.
+The mouse is unable to right itself. - OR - Mouse has poor movement in the hind legs (as described for score 2.5 above), and has partial front leg paralysis evidenced by head held lower than normal and mouse's inability to right itself when placed on its side. |

-Subtract 0.5 from the score of all mice with either a rigid, “hooked” tail or pedaling of hind legs.
+All other scores | Subtract 0.5 from the score of all mice with either a rigid, “hooked” tail or pedaling of hind legs. |

 Criteria used to euthanize mice